 Probably the oldest in this list (it’s been around for 75 years), the Roof Gardens in Kensington sit atop the old Derry and Toms department store.
 Unless closed for a private event the Gardens are open to the public, but the complex also hosts a restaurant, Babylon, which has its own outdoor space that offers a humdrum view across west London, and a nightclub.
 The biggest attraction, though, are the gardens’ four pink flamingos.

-The views aren’t the finest you’ll see but it does elevate you from the bustle of Dalston Junction and afford a closer view of the unappealing buildings on top of the new Overground station.
+The views aren’t the finest you’ll see but it does elevate you from the bustle of Dalston Junction.
 The gardens also regularly host film nights and other events.
 Tends to close during inclement weather.

 Find the relaxed rooftop terrace of the Golden Bee just off Old Street station.
 Every weekday you can enjoy their special offer for Happy Hour: special prices on cocktails, beers and wines.